aspauldingcode/.dotfiles/README.md

 - [ ] Fix zellij/sway  keybinds conflicts
 - [ ] Fix zellij/yabai keybinds conflicts
 - [ ] Fix nvim and LSP Configurations
+- [ ] Overlay custom package for macOSInstantView driver with nix fetchers
 - [ ] Figure out how to FIRST TIME install on ALL systems
 - [ ] Build a mac FIRST-TIME install script with all my settings unrelated to nix
 - [ ] Waybar and Sketchybar Universal UX/UI Config